Recurrences reveal shared causal drivers of complex time series: Discussion

 However, the problem of discovering nonlinear processes from an empirical recurrence graph introduces a variety of potential generalizations grounded in recent results from statistical learning.
-Instead of directly fitting a linear operator, future work could leverage recent methods for data-driven inference of dynamical propagators \cite{bramburger2021data,raissi2018hidden,chen2018neural,choudhary2020physics}, which can even produce reduced-order analytical models \cite{champion2019data}.
-Generalizations may also incorporate new graph representation or traversal methods (such as message passing)\cite{williams2022shape,gilmer2017neural}, particularly graph neural networks \cite{donoho2009message,rossi2020temporal}.
-Thus, beyond our specific algorithm, our work motivates general parametrization of time series models in terms of recurrences, and the latent orbit structure that they encode.
+Instead of directly fitting a linear operator, future work could leverage recent methods for data-driven inference of dynamical propagators \cite{bramburger2021data,raissi2018hidden,chen2018neural,choudhary2020physics,gilpin2024generative,chen2021data,hamzi2021learning}, which can even produce reduced-order analytical models \cite{champion2019data}.
+Generalizations may also incorporate alternative graph representation or traversal methods (such as message passing)\cite{williams2022shape,gilmer2017neural,thongprayoon2023embedding}, such as graph neural networks \cite{donoho2009message,rossi2020temporal}.
+Thus, beyond a specific algorithm, our work motivates general parametrization of time series in terms of recurrences, and the latent orbit structure that they encode.